samueltckong/Survival_Analysis_2025_DSTI/README.md

-Below is a sample README.md for your GitHub repository:

----

 # Colon Survival Analysis

 This repository contains a comprehensive survival analysis on the Colon Cancer dataset using both nonparametric and semi‐parametric methods.
 The analyses are split into multiple R Markdown files, and the corresponding model outputs are provided as PDFs.